Kazhuu/asm2cfg/README.md

 Python command-line tool to turn GDB disassembled function dumps to control-flow graphs (CFG).
 Program doesn't care about the assembly language.
 Python will just read the jump addresses and instructions to determine the control flow from that.
+Support for both stripped and non-stripped assembly dumps.
+Tested with x86 assembly.
+Hopefully works with other assembly too, if not please open an issue or submit a PR.

 ![example](./images/example.png?raw=true "Assembly to CFG")

-Repository includes example `test_function.asm` assembly file and example output control-flow graph pdf `test_function.pdf`.
+Repository includes example `test_function.asm` for non-stripped assembly file and corresponding output CFG `test_function.pdf`.
+Also file `stripped_function.asm` contains example stripped function and corresponding output file `0x555555555faf-0x555555557008.pdf`.
+Notice in case of stripped the function name is unknown.

 ## Prerequisites